Interior operators and their relationship to autocatalytic networks: Introduction

 \section{Introduction}

 Discrete graph-theoretic models have been developed to describe the emergence and structure of self-generating autocatalytic reaction networks within a larger network.
-This approach was pioneered by Stuart Kauffman's modelling of autocatalytic systems in a simple polymer-based origin-of-life model \cite{kau, kau2}, and independent results on the appearance of cycles in random directed graphs \cite{bol, coh}.
-Kauffman's notion of a self-generating autocatalytic network were later formalised as a Reflexively Autocatalytic and F-generated set (`RAF', defined shortly) \cite{hor}.
-The subsequent theory and algorithms concerning RAFs have been applied in a number of areas, ranging from the origin and structure of primitive metabolism \cite{xav, xav22}, to cognitive modelling in cultural evolution \cite{gab, gab2}, ecology \cite{gat18}, and economics \cite{gat20}.
+This approach was pioneered by Stuart Kauffman's modelling of autocatalytic systems in a simple polymer-based origin-of-life model \cite{kau, kau2}, as well as independent results on the appearance of cycles in random directed graphs \cite{bol, coh} motivated by their relevance to the emergence of living systems.
+Kauffman's notion of a self-generating autocatalytic network was later formalised as a the concept of a Reflexively Autocatalytic and F-generated set (`RAF', defined shortly) \cite{hor}.
+The subsequent theory and algorithms concerning RAFs have been applied in a number of areas, ranging from the origin and structure of primitive metabolism \cite{xav, xav22}, to cognitive modelling in cultural evolution \cite{gab, gab2}, to ecology \cite{gat18, gat20}, and to economics \cite{gat20}.
+The RAF concept is related to (but different from) Robert Rosen's Metabolism-Replacement (M;R) systems in theoretical biology \cite{jar10}.

-The task of determining whether or not a large network of `reactions' contains a RAF and if so finding one, is made tractable (polynomial time) by the property of a certain RAF map defined on the subsets of the full network of reactions.
-Here we investigate more abstractly the properties of such maps, as well as the extent to which such maps (on arbitrary finite sets) can be realised this way.
-In particular, we show that there are generic results concerning RAFs that are not provable from just the basic properties of the RAF map.
+The task of determining whether or not a large network of `reactions' contains a RAF and if so finding one, is made tractable (in polynomial time) by the property of a certain RAF map defined on the subsets of the full network of reactions.
+Here we generalize RAF maps to interior operators and investigate the properties of such operators, as well as the extent to which such operators (on arbitrary finite sets) can be realized as RAF maps.
+In particular, we show that there are generic results concerning RAFs that are not provable from just the basic properties of the RAF map as an interior operator.
+The significance of this result in applications is that certain generic properties of RAFs may require more detailed arguments than those that can be derived using interior operator properties alone.

+We begin by defining interior operators on finite sets, listing some of their basic properties, and describing how they arise naturally from directed graphs.
+The results are then applied to self-generating autocatalytic networks.